bripollc/05_DAT-A-RT_Final_Project/README.md

 ## Project Description
 Art has been a popular form of expression throughout history, capable of evoking emotions, stimulating thought and awakening emotional responses in those who appreciate it.
 Several studies have proved that art and creativity are attributes that have played a significant role in the evolution and natural selection of human beings.However, understanding how and why paintings evoke emotions is still a challenge.

 In this context, emerges the Dat(A)rt project, which aims to explore the interaction between art and the viewer using technology as an ally.
-The main focus has been the application of image style transfer techniques, allowing to merge a classic artwork with a selfie and thus establishing a dialogue between both forms of expression.
+The main focus has been the application of image style transfer technique, allowing to blend a classic artwork with a selfie and thus establishing a dialogue between both forms of expression.

 ## Database
 The data handled in this project is based on the "WikiArt Emotions" dataset.
-This dataset was compiled from WikiArt and annotated by crowdworkers for the research paper entitled "WikiArt Emotions: An An Annotated Dataset of Emotions Evoked by Art", by Dr. Saif M. Mohammad and Dr. Svetlana Kiritchenko.
+This dataset was compiled from WikiArt and annotated by crowdworkers for the research paper entitled "WikiArt Emotions: An Annotated Dataset of Emotions Evoked by Art", by Dr. Saif M. Mohammad and Dr. Svetlana Kiritchenko.
 As a result, 4,019 images were obtained representing 22 categories of four major styles: Renaissance, Post-Renaissance, Modern and Contemporary.

+Each artwork in the dataset was annotated by ten crowdworkers, who were presented with a set of 20 emotion words classified as "Positive Emotions", "Negative Emotions" and "Mix/Neutral".
+The crowdworkers were asked to make annotations based on:

+* __Scenario I__: presenting only the image of the work (without title)
+* __Scenario II__: presenting only the title of the artwork (no image)
+* __Scenario III__: presenting both the title and the image of the artwork

+In addition, each individual was asked to rate:

+* The artwork on a scale of -3 (strongly dislike) to 3 (strongly like)
+* Whether the image shows the face/body of a person/animal
+* Whether it is a painting or a different thing (e.g., a sculpture)

 ## Workflow